Kirby Hocutt

-Kirby Hocutt is the athletic director at Texas Tech University in Lubbock, Texas and the Big 12 representative to the College Football Playoff committee.
+Kirby Hocutt (born 1971) is the athletic director at Texas Tech University in Lubbock, Texas.
 Additionally, Hocutt is the chairman of the NCAA Division I Football Recruiting Subcommittee.
 Hocutt formerly held the same position at Ohio University in Athens, Ohio from 2005 to 2008 and the University of Miami in Coral Gables, Florida from 2008 to 2011.

 Early years

 Kirby Hocutt earned a bachelor's degree from Kansas State University in 1995, where he was a four-year letterman at the linebacker position.
 While playing for the Kansas State Wildcats, Hocutt earned all-conference team honors as a junior, and served as a team captain in his senior season.
 In 1993, The Sporting News selected him as one of the top 20 underrated players in the nation.
 Hocutt earned his Master of Education degree from the University of Oklahoma in 2001.

 Career

 From 1999 to 2005, Hocutt was at the University of Oklahoma and served as associate athletics director for external operations and sports administration.
 Prior to joining the Oklahoma staff, Hocutt served as the coordinator of licensing at the National Collegiate Athletic Association (NCAA).
 He began his career in sports administration as the assistant director of marketing and promotions at his alma mater, Kansas State University.

 At Oklahoma, he led the athletics fundraising to all-time high with both the Capital and Annual Giving campaigns.
 Oklahoma's annual giving went from $3.4 million to more than $17 million, making it the highest percent increase in intercollegiate athletics history.

 A $100 million capital campaign for Oklahoma Athletics was led by the leadership of Hocutt.
 The campaign focused on facility construction and improvements to Oklahoma's 20 intercollegiate sport programs.